 Since mid-2011, Hamas, a Sunni organization but one long considered a key to Iran's influence in stoking Israeli-Palestinian conflict, has split with Iran politically over the issue of Syria.
 For well over a decade, the State Department report on terrorism, including the report for 2011, has said that Hamas receives funding, weapons, and training from Iran.
-Hamas opposed the military-led crackdown against unrest by Syrian President Bashar Al Assad, largely out of sectarian sympathy with the mostly Sunni protesters in Syria.
-Because it took this position, Hamas' Syria-based leaders left that country in late 2011.
-This position is at odds with Iranian policy, and Iran reportedly reduced payments to Hamas as of July 2011.
+However, Hamas opposed the military-led crackdown against unrest by Al Assad of Syria, largely out of sectarian sympathy with the mostly Sunni protesters in Syria.
+Hamas' Syria-based leaders left that country in late 2011.
+Hamas' position on Syria also ran it afoul of Iranian policy, and Iran reportedly has reduced its support to Hamas since July 2011.
 On March 6, 2012, Hamas leaders stated they would not necessarily retaliate against Israel on Iran's behalf, if Israel undertook unilateral military action against Iranian nuclear facilities.
-The Iran-Hamas rift appears to affirm the basic underlying vulnerability of the relationship in the form of their sectarian difference.44
+The Iran-Hamas rift appears to affirm the basic underlying vulnerability of the relationship-their sectarian difference.41

-On the other hand, Iran was trying to rebuild the Hamas relationship at the end of 2012.
+Iran has tried to rebuild the Hamas relationship since late 2012.
 Iranian leaders openly admitted providing "missile technology" that Hamas used against Israel during the November 14-22, 2012, conflict between Hamas in Gaza and Israel.
-Prior to the conflict, Iran might have supplied missile technology or whole missiles to Hamas via Sudan, from where the gear was trucked into Gaza through Egypt.
+Prior to the conflict, Iran reportedly supplied missile technology or whole missiles, such as the "Fajr-5," to Hamas via Sudan, from where the gear was trucked into Gaza through Egypt.
 Some Hamas leaders thanked Iran for its support.
-Any such shipments appeared to violate Resolution 1747, which bans Iranian arms exports.
-Still, the ceasefire between Hamas and Israel was brokered by Egypt, now led by a Muslim Brotherhood leader (Hamas is itself a Brotherhood offshoot)-not Iran-suggesting that Egypt now has far more sway over Hamas than Iran does.
+The shipments appeared to violate Resolution 1747, which bans Iranian arms exports.
+Still, the ceasefire between Hamas and Israel was brokered by Egypt-not Iran-suggesting that Egypt now has far more sway over Hamas than Iran does.

-Earlier, when the Iran-Hamas relationship was consistently strong, Iran's regional policy was strengthened by Hamas successes, such as its victory in the January 25, 2006, Palestinian legislative elections, and even more so by Hamas's June 2007 armed takeover of the Gaza Strip.
-Iran provided material support to Hamas during the earlier Israel-Hamas War in Gaza (December 27, 2008-January 17, 2009).
-Then Joint Chiefs Chairman Admiral Mike Mullen said on January 27, 2009, that the United States boarded but did not seize a ship carrying light arms to Hamas from Iran; the ship (the Monchegorsk) later went to Cyprus.
-On February 1, 2009, one of Hamas' main leaders, Khaled Meshal, publicly praised Iran for helping Hamas achieve "victory" over Israel in the conflict.
+Earlier, when the Iran-Hamas relationship was stronger, Iran's regional policy was strengthened by Hamas successes, such as its victory in the January 25, 2006, Palestinian legislative elections, and even more so by Hamas's June 2007 armed takeover of the Gaza Strip.
+Iran provided material support to Hamas during an earlier Israel-Hamas War in Gaza (December 27, 2008-January 17, 2009).
 In March 2011, Israel intercepted a ship, the Victoria, off its coast, and seized a "large quantity" of mortars and C-704 cruise missiles that Israel said were bound for Hamas in Gaza.